shlomnissan/gl3x/docs/pages/guide/installation.md

 ## Requirements

-Before building Gleam, make sure your system meets the following requirements:
+Before building GL3X, make sure your system meets the following requirements:
 - **C++ compiler** with support for **C++23**
   - GCC 11+, Clang 14+, or MSVC 2022 recommended
 - **CMake** version **3.20 or later**